 The Rule of 72 helps you determine how long it might take for your money to double.
-While it’s not perfectly accurate because past market results do not predict future market behavior, it’s a pretty solid “back of the napkin” way to determine where your portfolio might be in the years ahead.
+Worth noting, the “rule of 72” definition isn’t necessarily perfectly accurate because past market results do not predict future market behavior.
+However, it’s a pretty solid “back of the napkin” way to determine where your portfolio might be in the years ahead.

 For example, let’s go back to 30-year old Andy (with his new Dad-strength) as he’s becoming a more serious investor.
 With a net worth now in positive territory, he’s focusing on investing in a Roth IRA because his company is not matching his 401k contributions and their investment options are sub-par.